mrbrowning/dotfiles/README.md

 Bash
 ----

-Bash setup includes a .bash_profile that Does the Right Thing by only setting variables of global interest such as PATH, and then sourcing .bashrc in the case that stdin is a tty, a few (platform-dependent) aliases, a pretty standard .bashrc with prompt that includes $PWD, git branch if relevant, and status code output by the last-run command.
+Bash setup includes a `.bash_profile` that Does the Right Thing by only setting variables of global interest such as `PATH`, and then sourcing `.bashrc` in the case that stdin is a tty, a few (platform-dependent) aliases, a pretty standard `.bashrc` with prompt that includes `$PWD`, git branch if relevant, and status code output by the last-run command.

 Emacs
 -----